MAX Light Rail: Lines

-Alignment

-In parts of the MAX network, particularly in downtown Portland and downtown Hillsboro, trains run on surface streets, where they operate in reserved lanes closed to other motorized vehicles.
-Exceptions include street intersections, the Portland Transit Mall, Southwest Harbor Viaduct, and Tilikum Crossing, where transit buses and streetcars utilize the same lanes but with MAX assigned traffic priority.
+Every MAX line interlines with at least one other service, particularly as it approaches the system's central area.
+The Steel Bridge accommodates the most interline routes with four lines (Blue, Green, Red, and Yellow) utilizing the same tracks.
+TriMet has modified train routes over time, often as part of system expansions.
+For example, the Yellow Line, which began service in 2004, originally followed the same route into downtown Portland as the Blue and Red lines.
+It was realigned to the transit mall in 2009 when light rail service was introduced to that corridor.

+Right-of-way

+MAX operates on a mixture of shared and exclusive transit right-of-way.
+Within downtown Portland, trains run on surface streets.
+They operate in dedicated lanes restricted to personal vehicles, and operators abide by the city's traffic control system.
+On the Morrison and Yamhill couplet, MAX travels in the left lanes.
+On the Portland Transit Mall (5th and 6th couplet), MAX shares dedicated lanes with buses; both vehicle types travel in the center or right lanes and stop at their respective curbside platforms on the right lane.
+Lanes may be separated by turtleback delineators or double-solid white lines, and marked with white diamonds or white "T"s.

-Elsewhere, MAX runs within its own exclusive right-of-way; this includes street medians, former railroad lines, alongside freeways and existing freight lines, viaducts, and underground.
+Outside of downtown Portland, MAX runs on street medians and viaducts, alongside freeways and freight lines, and underground.
 Where the tracks run within a street median, intersections are controlled by traffic signals that give trains preemption.
 Where tracks run on a separate right-of-way, trains are protected by automated grade crossing gates when traversing level crossings.
 Some segments of MAX are elevated to carry trains over busy thoroughfares and difficult terrain.
 A 3 mile section of tracks runs beneath Washington Park in Portland's West Hills through the Robertson Tunnel, the system's longest underground segment.

 MAX crosses the Willamette River using the Steel Bridge and Tilikum Crossing.
 In studies conducted for the Eastside MAX, planners recommended using the Steel Bridge due to its former role as a river crossing for the city's historic streetcars.
 When MAX commenced service in 1986, trains shared the bridge's center lanes with vehicular traffic.
 In 2008, workers closed the bridge's upper deck to construct a junction between the Eastside MAX tracks and the newer Portland Transit Mall tracks.
 Upon reopening, the two inner lanes became exclusive to MAX trains, while cars, buses, and other motorized traffic were restricted to the two outer lanes.
 TriMet designed and built the newer Tilikum Crossing to accommodate transit vehicles (MAX, streetcar, and buses), cyclists, and pedestrians only; with the exception of emergency responders, private vehicles are prohibited.
 Tilikum Crossing is thus recognized as the first major "car-free" bridge in the United States.